TDStrasser/KookaBlockly-Reference/docs/source/advanced.rst

 --------

 The Advanced Category is provided to extend the capability of **KookaBlockly** by allowing the definition of additional blocks using Python programming statements.

-This category is available to the more advanced user as a way of transitioning from **KookaBlockly** to Python scripts, and also to add extended functionality such as using special sensors and actuators and other **Kookaberry** peripherals, or using Python module libraries.
+See :numref:`advpalette`.

+.. _advpalette:
 .. figure:: images/advanced-palette.png
    :width: 500
    :align: center

    The Advanced block palette

+This category is available to the more advanced user as a way of transitioning from **KookaBlockly** to Python scripts, and also to add extended functionality such as using special sensors and actuators and other **Kookaberry** peripherals, or using Python module libraries.

 .. important::
    When typing in the Python statement, please do not use the single quotation mark ``'``